-Zauber editions specialise in reviving literary works from the past.
+Zauber editions specialise in reviving books from the past.

 Zauber Editions are dedicated to resurrecting classic books from the past in a modern edition.
 All books have been reset and formatted in a modern type.
 Occasionally, spelling has been modernised.
 These are not cheap OCR reprints.